Support for families, young people, the elderly, people affected by natural disaster and remittance management

 - Money Transfer Western Union, thanks to the extensive network of agents allows to transfer money around the world even in areas that, due to the low presence of banks and financial institutions, do not allow the profitable use of traditional banking services.

-Also in 2021, to facilitate customers in this difficult period, an agreement was reached with Western Union to cut costs to zero for remittances made through Money Transfer throughout the first half of 2021.
-Conversely, in the second half of the year, the Welcome initiatives were launched, providing zero-commission remittances for new customers signing up to the Money Transfer service.
-During 2021, over 72,000 remittances were made for a total of almost 42 million euro.
+Also in 2022, to facilitate customers in this difficult period, an agreement was reached with Western Union to cut costs to 0% or 50% for remittances made through Money Transfer during the period June - October.
+During 2022, about 57,000 remittances were made for a total of almost 36 million euro.

 Permanent observatory on financial inclusion project